 These pears are just gorgeous and so simple to prepare.
 You don’t even have to peel them; although you do have to peel the oranges.
-The pomegranate and wine glaze on these pears pears make them mouthwatering on their own.
+The pomegranate and wine glaze on these pears make them mouthwatering on their own.
 Add a scoop of coconut or vanilla sorbet (vanilla ice cream for a dairy meal) to really put them over the top!
-Enjoy
+Enjoy!

 Prep time: 30 minutes